JorySchossau/handDown/README.md

 # handDown
 Downloads files from HandIn filtering by netids and filename fuzzy matching.
 Also lists by assignment who did not submit anything.
+Includes a feature to show histogram data from D2L about prelabs sorted by your netids and list who is struggling.

 Usage:
 ```raw